-Squeezing in exercise in today’s hustle and bustle world can sometimes be too much of a burden.
+Squeezing in exercise in today’s hustle-and-bustle world can sometimes be too much of a burden.
 Our busy lives make us want to spend our free time doing nothing but relaxing and generally rewarding ourselves with well-deserved time for laziness.
 I’m a fan of sleeping and doing nothing myself, but we need to exercise if we want to stay in good physical health.
 By good physical health, I mean making sure we don’t let our age get the best of us.
-The kind of exercise we need for general health maintenance is not as taxing as the ones you see on TV or on Youtube videos, and walking happens to be one of them.
+The kind of exercise we need for general health maintenance is not as taxing as the ones you see on TV or YouTube videos, and walking happens to be one of them.

 Which type of walking should you go for?
-Treadmill Walking or Ground Walking?
+Treadmill walking or ground walking?
 Recent studies say both are beneficial, but what would work best for you?
-Before we get to that, let’s first have a short discussion on why something as trivial as walking is suddenly a great exercise.
+Before we get to that, let’s first have a short discussion on why something as trivial as walking is suddenly great exercise.

-Walking is an effective exercise simply because there’s just no avoiding it.
+Walking is effective exercise because there’s just no avoiding it.
 You start walking the moment you get up from bed, you walk out to the car or bus stop, and you walk inside a building into your office.
-Walking is literally a necessary part of life.
-Many fitness professionals and health experts say walking is an underrated physical activity; people take it for granted, not appreciating its many health and fitness benefits.
+Walking is a necessary part of life.
+Many fitness professionals and health experts say walking is an underrated physical activity.
+Many people take it for granted by not appreciating its many health and fitness benefits.

 What makes walking a good exercise?
 Here are a few reasons:

 Walking is not like traditional exercises requiring lots of iron and rubber matting.
 When you decide to go for a walk, the only gear you’ll need are a pair of shoes (or go barefoot if you want).
 Being minimal means, you can go for a walk virtually anywhere and anytime you want.
 You can choose to walk back and forth inside your house, up and down a short flight of stairs and walk to and from work.

 2. Burns More Calories Than You think